Planning Opportunities During a Bear Market

 (Source: Charles Schwab article “Reap the Benefits of Tax Loss Harvesting to Lower Your Tax Bill”, Schwab Center for Financial Research)

-Rebalancing – Many investment accounts have drifted from their optimal allocation based on their individual risk tolerance.
+Many investment accounts have drifted from their optimal allocation based on their individual risk tolerance.
 For example, if a client going into 2020 was invested for a 60/40 portfolio, meaning 60 percent in risk assets or equities and 40 percent in fixed income, the account most likely has drifted somewhere closer to 55/45 due to the losses in the stock market.
 This is a great example of “Investing 101”, where we “buy low and sell high.”
-The investor should sell a portion of the bonds that have over performed relative to equities and buy more stocks at the lower valuations.
+The investor should sell a portion of the bonds that have outperformed relative to equities and buy more stocks at the lower valuations.

 Investors don’t have to go through these turbulent times alone.
 If you handle your own investments, now can be a good time to speak with an advisor or get a second opinion to help incorporate them into your overall financial plan.
 We are advising clients that as long as their goals have not changed, we will continue to monitor accounts while keeping a long-term diversified strategy.
 Use this time to assess your risk tolerance and how much market volatility you can stomach in your portfolio.
-During these dark times, we can find a once in a decade opportunity to invest for the future.
+During these dark times, we can find a once-in-a-decade opportunity to invest for the future.

 Matthews Barnett, CFP®, ChFC®, CLU® Financial Planning Specialist